phase2/particle/README.md

 - [PHP `^7.0.0`](https://php.net)
 - [Composer](https://getcomposer.org)

+In depth documentation about frontend approach using this project at [Phase2 Frontend Docs](https://phase2.github.io/frontend-docs/)

 # QuickStart

 [Download the latest release](CHANGME), extract to the `/themes` directory if integrating with Drupal 8, and then `cd` into folder before running below commands.